shantoroy/shantoroy.github.io/_posts/2023-04-15-automation-benefits-techniques-and-tools-in-SRE.md

 Many of these abovementioned tools are used for the same purpose.
 The choice of tools depends on the specific needs of the organization and the system or platform being managed.

+We can categorize these tools as follows:

+### Configuration Management Tools:
+Configuration management tools manage and automate configuration changes across servers and other infrastructure components.
+Examples of configuration management tools include Puppet, Chef, and Ansible.
+Monitoring and Alerting Tools: Monitoring and alerting tools are essential for SREs to identify and resolve issues before they become critical.
+Examples of monitoring tools include Prometheus, Nagios, and Zabbix.
+These tools allow SREs to set up automated alerts for events such as service failures, network latency, and system resource utilization.
+Provisioning Tools: Provisioning tools are used to automate the provision of new infrastructure resources, such as servers, virtual machines, and containers.
+Examples of provisioning tools include Terraform, CloudFormation, and OpenStack.
+Deployment Automation Tools: Deployment automation tools are used to automate the deployment process of new applications and services.
+These tools help SREs to reduce the risk of human error and ensure consistent deployment across different environments.
+Examples of deployment automation tools include Jenkins, Travis CI, and CircleCI.

 ## Top 10 Skills Required to Master Automation for SRE